 Admission to this course is restricted to students enrolled in the MA Philosophy 60 EC, specialisation Philosophical Perspectives on Politics and the Economy.

 This course will provide a selective survey of historical and contemporary debates on philosophical approaches to questions of political economy and justice.
-We will combine the political economy approach (understood as the integrated study of the relationships of power, production, markets, trade, and distribution) with the philosophical assessment of these arrangements with respect to human welfare and justice.
-We will explore several themes in political theory, such as the relations between individuals, the state, society, and the economy; the distribution of burdens and benefits throughout a market society; government-market relations; taxation; and globalization.
-We will combine philosophical and political economy approaches to develop a critical understanding of these themes.
+We will combine the political economy approach (understood as the integrated study of the relationships of power, production, markets, trade, and distribution) with the philosophical assessment of these relationships and arrangements with respect to human welfare and justice.
+The course is divided into three main parts.
+In the first part, we will explore the prominent contemporary theories of justice including liberal egalitarianism, libertarianism and the capabilities approach.
+In the second part, we will investigate the political economy of the market focusing on the moral and efficiency arguments for and against the market.
+In the third and final part of the course we will explore several themes in in political theory, such as justice in production, global distributive justice, international trade, basic income, taxation and justice in finance.

 Students who successfully complete the course will be able to: